HaydenHaines/VeriVote/README.md

 # VeriVote - Only a fully open system can be fully secure
 An open source voting system written in Rust.
 Unless a system is open it can never be truly secure.
 Obfuscation is useless as a security measure.
 This Open source repository will house all code and schematics so that many universities and companies can contribute code to the repository.
-The code will always be free.
-The hope is that worldwide, we can expect in future generations to have free, fair and legal elections.
+The code will always be free.We hope that this will enable uture generations to have free, fair and legal elections worldwide.

 Object diagrams, state diagrams and flow diagrams will be uploaded a separate documents.

 The goal of any trusted voting system is five(5) fold.
-1) That the citizenry is assured that every legal voter can cast a ballot.
+1) That the constituency is assured that every legal voter can cast a ballot.
-2) That the citizenry is assured that only legal voters cast ballots.
+2) That the constituency is assured that only legal voters cast ballots.
-3) That the voter is assured that their ballot is always counted.
+3) That each voter is assured that their ballot is always counted.
-4) That the voter is assured that their ballot is secret.
+4) That each voter is assured that their ballot is secret.
 5) That any ballot is only counted one time.

 If these five(5) hold, the rest will take care of itself.
-*** A software system can only insure the final three.
+*** A software system can only ensure the final three.
 Therefore the goal of the VeriVote system is to
 1) Assure that each ballot is counted.
 2) Assure that each ballot is secret.